 The AFP Evaluation Task Force interviewed stakeholders and reported the progress on the 146 proposed actions listed in the 2017 Plan.
-The review identified the actions that were completed and those to be carried over to the 2023 Plan.
+The Review identified the actions that were completed and those to be carried over to the 2023 Plan.
 The results have been outlined in the AFP Report Card 2017-2022.
 The Report Card demonstrates how the greater Peterborough area has become more age-friendly over the last five years.
 The following are some highlights from the Report Card.

 - In 2019, United Way Peterborough and District provided funding to contract Peterborough Public Health staff to develop a healthy aging and housing service directory.
-Local older adults, their caregivers, and families can access the directory by telephone and calling 211, or through the Peterborough SeniorService Directory on the AFP website www.peterborough.ca/aging. - The Age-friendly Peterborough Housing Report outlines how local municipalities can support older adults to age in place.
+Local older adults, their caregivers, and families can access the directory by telephone and calling 211, or through the Peterborough Senior Service Directory on the AFP website www.peterborough.ca/aging. - The Age-friendly Peterborough Housing Report outlines how local municipalities can support older adults to age in place.
 The research specifically addresses innovative housing solutions such as tiny homes, secondary suites, and granny flats, in combination with community services.
-Other housing models found in the greater Peterborough area are Abbeyfield Lakefield, Senior Women Living Together and SpacesShared intergenerational home share. - Many organizations provide programs and services that support healthy aging.
+Other housing models found in the greater Peterborough area are Abbeyfield Lakefield, Canada HomeShare, and Senior Women Living Together. - Many organizations provide programs and services that support healthy aging.
 They can be accessed virtually by phone or computer, or in-person at an office, community hub or at home. - The greater Peterborough area has developed better infrastructure to support active transportation and age-friendly spaces by extending trails, pedestrian crossing safety features, traffic calming measures, and adding benches, trail lighting and shade structures. - Community Care Peterborough provides door-to-door transportation options to enable clients who reside in the City and County to attend medical appointments, social activities, day programs, planned special events, and manage daily errands.
 In 2022, about 32,841 drives were provided to 2,169 clients. - Peterborough Transit made changes to their services to improve planning a ride and offers more accessible and individualized options.
 The Link is a new rural transportation pilot project funded through the Province of Ontario in partnership with Selwyn Township, Curve Lake First Nation, Community Care Peterborough, and the City of Peterborough.

 - Each community has a local library to visit to enjoy programs, books, and social space.
 Libraries have expanded their lending items to now include things like toys, games, and passes to provincial parks.
-In 2022, the Lakefield Library introduced Makerspace where people can learn to use a Glow forge, a 3D printer, a Cricut, a sewing machine, and a sound booth with digitization tools.
-Some libraries have volunteer drivers to deliver books to homebound library members. - In May 2021, AFP in partnership with Activity Haven launched the Senior Centre Without Walls telephone activity program.
+In 2022, the Lakefield Library expanded to include Makerspace where people can learn to use a Glowforge, 3D printer, Cricut, sewing machine, and a sound booth with digitization tools.
+The Peterborough Public Library Visiting Library Service has volunteer drivers to deliver books to homebound library members. - AFP in partnership with Activity Haven launched the Senior Centre Without Walls telephone activity program in May 2021.
 SCWW appeals to older adults who do not have access to a computer or use the internet. - To promote volunteerism, AFP in partnership with Community Care Peterborough developed the Volunteer Hub and Virtual Volunteer Fair.
 In 2022, Volunteer Peterborough was formed. - The Seniors Showcase and the Summit on Aging continue to be popular annual events where older adults receive information and resources and attend educational workshops. - In 2022, AFP received a Seniors Community grant from the Ministry for Seniors and Accessibility to develop the Be Prepared Workbook.
 480 older adults attended workshops and received information about Emergency Preparedness, Personal Safety Planning, Next-step Housing, Advanced Care Planning, and Final Wishes.
-United Way of Peterborough and District funded the second edition of the Be Prepared Workbook. - The Social Isolation to Social Connection project was developed during the first wave of the pandemic when most health and social services restricted inperson services.
-Trent Fleming School of Nursing conducted participatory action research and analyzed pandemic related guidelines and stories told by older adults, their families, and formal caregivers.
-The findings resulted in recommendations to mitigate the negative impacts of social isolation.
-A summary of the report and recommendations can be found on the AFP website.